 Choosing the right wood is the foundation of a fence that will elevate your property and stand the test of time.
 A well-maintained, high-quality wood fence not only adds privacy and security but also significantly enhances your home's curb appeal and overall value.

-- Regular Inspection: Annual checkups help you catch minor issues early, preventing major repairs down the road.
+Annual checkups and proper maintenance help you catch minor issues early, preventing major repairs down the road.